Commodore 1571: Release and features

 The 1571 was released to match the Commodore 128, both design-wise and feature-wise.
 It was announced in the summer of 1985, at the same time as the C128, and became available in quantity later that year.
-The later C128D had a 1571 drive built into the system unit.
-A double-sided disk on the 1571 would have a capacity of 340 kB (70 tracks, 1,360 disk blocks of 256 bytes each); as 8 kB are reserved for system use (directory and block availability information) and, under CBM DOS, 2 bytes of each block serve as pointers to the next logical block, 254 x 1,328 = 337,312 B or about 329.4 kB were available for user data.
+The later C128D has a 1571 drive built into the system unit.
+A double-sided disk on the 1571 has a capacity of 340 kB (70 tracks, 1,360 disk blocks of 256 bytes each); 8 kB are reserved for system use (directory and block availability information) and, under CBM DOS, 2 bytes of each block serve as pointers to the next logical block, 254 x 1,328 = 337,312 B or about 329.4 kB are available for user data.
 (However, with a program organizing disk storage on its own, all space could be used, e.g. for data disks.)

 The 1571 was designed to accommodate the C128's "burst" mode for faster disk access, however the drive cannot use it if connected to older Commodore machines.
 This mode replaced the slow bit-banging serial routines of the 1541 with a true serial shift register implemented in hardware, thus dramatically increasing the drive speed.
 Although this originally had been planned when Commodore first switched from the parallel IEEE-488 interface to the CBM-488 custom serial interface, hardware bugs in the VIC-20's 6522 VIA shift register prevented it from working properly.

-When connected to a C128, the 1571 would default to double-sided mode, which allowed the drive to read its own 340k disks as well as single-sided 170 kB 1541 disks.
-If the C128 was switched into C64 mode by typing GO 64 from BASIC, the 1571 will stay in double-sided mode.
-If C64 mode was activated by holding down the C= key on power-up, the drive would automatically switch to single-sided mode, in which case it is unable to read 340 kB disks (also the default if a 1571 is used with a C64, Plus/4, VIC-20, or PET).
+When connected to a C128, the 1571 defaults to double-sided mode, which allowsd the drive to read its own 340k disks as well as single-sided 170 kB 1541 disks.
+If the C128 is switched into C64 mode by typing GO 64 from BASIC, the 1571 stays in double-sided mode.
+If C64 mode is activated by holding down the C= key on power-up, the drive automatically switches to single-sided mode, in which case it is unable to read 340 kB disks (also the default if a 1571 is used with a C64, Plus/4, VIC-20, or PET).
 A manual command can also be issued from BASIC to switch the 1571 between single and double sided mode.
 There is also an undocumented command which allows the user to independently control either of the read/write heads of the 1571, making it possible to format both sides of a diskette separate from each other, however the resultant disk cannot be read in a 1541 as it would be spinning in reverse direction when flipped upside down.
 In the same vein, "flippy" disks created with a 1541 cannot be read on a 1571 with this feature; they must be inserted upside down.